matiu/diveintobitcoin.com/README.md

 First, bitcoin is a *protocol*, which means it is a way of going about doing something.
 Another example of a protocol is driving on the right side of the road.
-This is a way of going about doing things that, so long as other people do things this way (such as driving on the right side rather than the left side), it all works out.
+This is a way of going about doing something (driving on the street) that, so long as other people do things this way (such as driving on the right side rather than the left side), it all works out.
 Other important examples of protocols are: the internet, email, the web, using gold as money, and using dollars as money.

 Like gold and dollars, bitcoin is a protocol for *storing and transmitting value*.